johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/cs-inference-rules-application-argument.png"></img>
 </div>

 _e-arg-eval_ stipulates in the premise (above the bar) that if the lambda argument term can take a step of evaluation it should. _e-app_ informs the reader when lambda application can take place and _e-arg-eval_ informs the reader how to get there.
-Taken together these three rules define how terms get evaluated [6].
+Taken together these three rules define how terms get evaluated.

 ## Derivation Trees